docupike/docs/docs/user/usecases/ipam.md

 ## 2. Create a Network

-There are two ways of creating a Network object: can document their Ip-addresses, subnets, supernets and configurations, and can browse, filter and manage them conveniently
+There are two ways of creating a Network object: can document their IP addresses, Subnetworks, Supernetworks and configurations, and can browse, filter and manage them conveniently

 - Create it via the [Network class](../basics/classes.md)
 - Create it via the `Supernetwork category -> Subnetworks`